-- The institutional setting of care policy (in terms of social rights to care, public regulation, public/private arrangements involving non-profit and/or for-profit organizations, marketization trends, inclusion/selection criteria, affordability, quality, etc..)
+- The institutional setting of care systems and care policy (in terms of social rights to care, public regulation, public/private arrangements involving non-profit and/or for-profit organizations, marketization trends, inclusion/selection criteria, affordability, quality, etc..)

 - Care arrangements and practices, organized through formal and/or informal channels (caregiving and distribution of paid and unpaid care work, organization and adequacy of care services and cash for care programs, etc.)

-Prof. Tine Rostgaard, KORA – Danish Institute for Local and Regional Government Research, Denmark
+Prof. Tine Rostgaard, VIVE – The Danish Center for Social Science Research, Denmark

 Prof. Costanzo Ranci, Social Policy Lab, Polytechnic of Milan, Italy